MicroEJ/docs/PlatformDeveloperGuide/uiLowLevel.rst

 - ``UIDrawing.java`` and ``DWDrawing.java`` list all drawings methods the platform can implement (and already implemented by the graphical engine).
 - ``EventXXX`` list methods to create input events compatible with MicroUI implementation

-All files and their aims are described in :ref:`section_simulation`.
+All files and their aims are described in :ref:`section_ui_simulation`.

 ..
    | Copyright 2008-2020, MicroEJ Corp.
 Content in this space is free